 In our local communities and around the world, the coronavirus crisis has led to stories of people lifting each other up and helping those in need amid trying circumstances.

 Laurier’s thriving community is doing its part and staying positive.
-Here, we share stories of sharing, helping and kindness submitted by members of university community.
+Here, we share stories of sharing, helping and kindness submitted by members of the university community.

 If you have a story to share, email firstname.lastname@example.org or tag Laurier in your social media posts.

 The Wilfrid Laurier University community has responded in a big way to a month-long step challenge issued by the Sun Life Financial Centre for Physically Active Communities.

 More than 350 faculty, staff, students, alumni and community members have registered for the Community Physical Activity Challenge, which sees team members work together to register the highest average number of steps on the MoveSpring app during the month of February.

 After just 18 hours of competition, participants had already logged more than 3.5 million steps and 2,408 kilometres.

 “We have had an incredible amount of support for the challenge,” says Nicole Vandermade, Sun Life Financial Centre for Physically Active Communities program coordinator.
 “Many participants have said it’s fun to participate in something with others, even at a distance, and it’s good motivation to get active again after many months indoors.”

 The competition’s leaderboard is updated weekly and posted to the Sun Life Financial Centre for Physically Active Communities Facebook page.

 Laurier’s Facilities and Assets Management team, responsible for campus operations and maintenance, held a department-wide food drive in support of the Brantford Food Bank and the Food Bank of Waterloo Region.
 From Dec.
 1 to 14, 10 teams, including trades, custodial, grounds and administrative staff, were challenged to collect the minimum estimated weight of their team captain in non-perishable food items.